SmartON: Just-in-Time Active Event Detection on Energy Harvesting Systems: Experimental Setup

 \subsection{Real Systems}

 We implement two real systems that use a camera and a microphone sensor, respectively.
 The hardware platforms are shown in Fig.~\ref{fig:hardware_real}.
-We will open-source the hardware and the software if this work is accepted for publication.

 $\bullet$ \textit{Image-based System}: The image-based system uses an ultra low power camera sensor, HM01B0 (consuming $<$2mW at QVGA, 30FPS), to capture images at 1 frame/sec and uses the on-board MSP430FR5994 MCU for image processing and event detection.
 To emulate an event, we blink an LED (controlled by an Arduino) at certain times following event distribution patterns such as the ones shown in Fig.~\ref{fig:Algo_FourEvetTypes}.
 The MCU uses a threshold-based light pattern recognizer~\cite{zygarde} to detect the presence of an event.
+We referred ~\cite{josephson2019wireless} for implementing our image-based experiments.

 The system is powered by harvesting light energy from a rig that consists of an array of bulbs whose intensity is controlled to simulate the varying intensity of sunlight in a real-world scenario.
 The \Sys's capacitor array uses two 12mF, two 47mF and a 110mF capacitors to store the harvested energy.